yuvalsol/TwitchChatToSubtitles/README.md

 # Twitch Chat To Subtitles

-Twitch Chat To Subtitles converts a Twitch chat JSON file to SubRip .srt subtitle file.
+Twitch Chat To Subtitles converts a Twitch chat JSON file to SubRip .srt subtitles file or Advanced Sub Station Alpha .ass subtitles file.

 The program provides 3 types of subtitles and one text file:
 1. **Regular Subtitles**.
 Chat messages will appear at the center-bottom of the screen.